r00t-3xp10it/redpill/lib/CertSign_PS1/readme.md

 ```
 This BATCH script can sign\execute our cmdlet even if Set-ExecutionPolicy its set to 'AllSigned, RemoteSigned'.
 Because executing BATCH scripts its NOT affected by 'Set-ExecutionPolicy' target settings, this allow us to
-Sign the cmdlet and then execute it bypassing 'Set-ExecutionPolicy AllSigned' execution restrictions ...
+Sign the cmdlet and then auto-execute it bypassing 'Set-ExecutionPolicy AllSigned,RemoteSigned' restrictions.

 The PSscriptSigning.bat script can only be used to sign ONE cmdlet at a time, because it uses
 the same Subject Name everytime it signs one cmdlet ( Subject: My_Code_Signing_Certificate )